-- A person who is medically stable but is not quite well enough to be at home/ return home from hospital.
-This may be for ongoing clinical management or for increased supports for a short period of time due to deconditioning. - Person can be managed safely in an ARRC Facility - Person consents and Family/whanau notified - Person's GP/NP or another GP /NP (i.e. a covering GP from same centre) must accept clinical responsibility for the person.
-This includes weekly GP/ NP/practice nurse visits to the facility and attendance at the engAGE MDT meeting. - GP/NP/practice nurse visits to the ARRC facility will be funded by CPO, therefore CPO documentation essential. - There must be documented goals with the goal to discharge home after a period of support, within an agreed timeframe being essential.
+- Medically stable but is not well enough to be at home/ return home from hospital.
+This may be for ongoing clinical management or for increased supports for a short period of time due to deconditioning. - Can be managed safely in an ARRC Facility - Consents and Family/whanau notified - Person's GP/NP or another GP /NP (i.e. a covering GP from same centre) must accept clinical responsibility for the person.
+This includes weekly GP/ NP/practice nurse consultations at the facility and attendance at the engAGE MDT meeting. - Patient consultations at the ARRC facility will be funded by CPO, therefore CPO documentation essential. - There must be documented goals with the goal to discharge home after a period of support, within an agreed timeframe being essential.